Oil spill response and administration tax.

 (B) Local delivery receipts, tripsheets, waybills, warehouse releases, etc., reflecting how and when the product was delivered into the export stream; and

-(C) When available, records showing that the products were packaged, numbered or otherwise handled in a way which is exclusively attributable to products sold for export.
+(C) When available, records showing that the products were packaged, numbered, or otherwise handled in a way which is exclusively attributable to products sold for export.

-(f) Crude oil or petroleum products delivered to purchasers in other states pursuant to location exchange agreements will not qualify for the export credit unless the crude oil or petroleum products were previously subject to the tax and credit has not yet been taken.
+(f) Location exchange agreement.
+Crude oil or petroleum products delivered to purchasers in other states pursuant to location exchange agreements do not qualify for the export credit unless the crude oil or petroleum products were previously subject to the tax and credit has not yet been taken.
 A location exchange agreement is any arrangement where crude oil or petroleum products located in this state are exchanged through an accounts crediting system, or any other method, for like substances located in other states.
 Any person acquiring previously taxed product in this state for which no credit has been taken may claim a credit on any such product subsequently exported or sold for export, provided all of the requirements set forth in subsections (8) and (9) of this rule have been met.

 (Multiple activities tax credit), subsection (9), will be considered to have satisfied the requirements of this subsection.

-The amount of the credit will be equal to the tax previously paid on the crude oil or petroleum product exported or sold for export and for which credit has not already been taken.
+(9) Amount of credit.
+The amount of the credit is equal to the tax previously paid on the crude oil or petroleum product exported or sold for export and for which credit has not already been taken.
 In no event will a credit be allowed in excess of the tax paid on the product exported or sold for export.

-In order to determine the amount of tax reflected on an invoice which relates to a particular product exported or sold for export, it may be necessary to convert the tax paid from a rate per barrel to a rate per gallon or some other unit of measurement.
+To determine the amount of tax reflected on an invoice which relates to a particular product exported or sold for export, it may be necessary to convert the tax paid from a rate per barrel to a rate per gallon or some other unit of measurement.
 This conversion is computed by taking the total amount of tax paid on an invoice for a particular product and dividing that figure by the total quantity of the product expressed in terms of the unit of measurement used for export.
 The credit is then computed by multiplying the converted rate times the quantity of product exported or sold for export.

 (i) First-in, first-out method.
 Under this method the export credit is computed by treating existing inventory as sold before later acquired inventory.